 Closers form a team of psychic teens known as the Black Lambs, and it is up to you - and a few online pals - to defend your gorgeously stylised world from a pesky band of interdimensional aliens.
 Combat is fast, button-mashing fun, regardless of whether you choose to play in co-op or go head-to-head in PvP.

-While we wait patiently for the accessible combat of Dragon Ball FighterZ, Xenoverse 2 is one of the best anime games for PC, and a fantastic addition to the famous series.
+We could not put together an anime list without mentioning Dragon Ball.
+Xenoverse 2 is one of the best anime games for PC, and a fantastic addition to the famous series.
 If you are looking for an ambitious MMO-lite title with an authentic, fan-service-filled story that slots nicely into the DBZ canon, look no further than this stellar anime game.

 Xenoverse 2 sees you flying around expansive landscapes and taking on quests with other players with a view to building your power.
 Series favourites pluck you out of the sky to engage in frenetic arena brawls, forcing you to experiment with a wide range of special abilities.